Citation for this page in APA citation style. Close

 Kauffman's ideas about autocatalytic systems are shared by Terrence Deacon.

 Kauffman thought that he might even discover "laws" of self-organization.
 In his 1995 book, At Home in the Universe, he identified the discovery of such laws as showing that human life followed directly from these pre-existing laws, which would replace the arbitrary and purposeless system of Darwinian natural selection.
-Humans (and even paradise?) would be implicit in those laws.
+Humans (and even paradise?) would be implicit in those additional laws.

 Random variation, selection sifting.
 Here is the core, the root.
 Here lies the brooding sense of accident, of historical contingency, of design by elimination.
 At least physics, cold in its calculus, implied a deep order, an inevitability.
 Biology has come to seem a science of the accidental, the ad hoc, and we just one of the fruits of this ad hocery.
 Were the tape played over, we like to say, the forms of organisms would surely differ dramatically.
 We humans, a trumped-up, tricked-out, horn-blowing, self-important presence on the globe, need never have occurred.
 So much for our pretensions; we are lucky to have our hour.
 So much, too, for paradise.